alice-doc/alice-analysis-tutorial/rivet/advanced-hi-features.md

 ## Event mixing

+{% callout "WARNING" %}
-WARNING: This feature is still under development and its usage might change in the coming versions of Rivet.
+This feature is still under development and its usage might change in the coming versions of Rivet.
 Description of this procedure was prepared for Rivet version 2.7.2.
+{% endcallout %}

 Event mixing is a procedure that enables to project out an event mixed of several events.
 In Rivet it is implemented in a form of a projection class called EventMixingProjection.
 It is based on a mixing observable provided as an input to define what should qualify as a mixable event, where the mixing observable can be defined as number of final state particles, centrality, event plane angle, etc. It contains a buffer that is filled with events over the runtime.
 This buffer can be used within an analysis to perform required operations.
 A declaration of an event mixing projection looks like this:
 ```cpp